List of GetBackers characters: Kazuki Fuuchouin

-In the manga, he's Hevn's former lover and a good friend of the GetBackers duo.
-He is the one who explains the Brain Trust's Qualia plan for Mugenjou to the GetBackers.

-In the anime, he is openly allied with Babylon City.
-He kidnaps MakubeX on their orders and reveals that he had been spying on Raitei and Volts for Brain Trust while he was one of the Four Kings.

 Shido Fuyuki

 Shido Fuyuki (冬木士度, Fuyuki Shido), first introduced as the Beastmaster, has the ability to control animals, although it should be better stated that he asks them for favors, as he views animals as his friends.
-Previously one of the VOLTS' Four Kings, after they disbanded, Shido left the Infinity Fortress to make a living outside, like Ginji Amano, the leader of VOLTS and whom Shido respects as a friend.
-After reconciling with Ginji (whom he felt had betrayed Volts by leaving the Infinity Fortress) during the "Get Back the Sound of Life!" arc, Shido took a cue from the GetBackers and started his own retrieval service — occasionally aided by Emishi.
+Previously one of the VOLTS' Four Kings, after they disbanded, Shido left Infinity Fortress to make a living outside, like Ginji Amano, whom Shido respects as a friend.
+After reconciling with Ginji (whom he felt had betrayed VOLTS by leaving) during the "Get Back the Sound of Life!" arc, Shido took a cue from the GetBackers and started his own retrieval service — occasionally aided by Emishi.
 He is generally very independent and cold to others.
-Even though his powers allow him to control animals, he considers them friends, and tries to protect them as they do him.
-He eventually ends up living with Madoka Otowa, and he has an ongoing rivalry with Ban Mido.
+Even though his powers allow him to control animals, he considers them friends and tries to protect them as they do him.
+He eventually ends up living with Madoka Otowa and he has an ongoing rivalry with Ban Midou.

 In VOLTS, Shido was paired with Masaki Kurusu to protect the East Gates of the Infinity Fortress.
 Because of this, he knows a lot about Masaki and his followers, although it is doubtful that he knows about Masaki's true identity as a vassal for the Voodoo King.
 In the "Get Back the Lost Time" arc, he remarks that Masaki has changed a lot from what he used to be, 'a man who will protect the weak'.

 Both in the manga and anime, his relationship with Madoka has progressed to a stage whereby he would do almost anything to protect her.
 As a sign of how well a companion Madoka is, Shido even noted that she could talk to animals, a trait not many ordinary humans could achieve.
 In the manga finale, he was seen carrying Madoka's shopping bag, possibly a homage to the ending of the anime series, where he does the same thing.

 As the last survivor of the Fuyuki Clan, his Chimera form is one of the three "keys" to opening the sealed gates of Babylon City, which Ban's grandmother sealed long ago.
 Even without activating its powers, he was seen to be able to subdue Kazuki Fuuchouin, even as he went berserk as the Cruel Prince.
 His Shikizoku power is "Awakening": Using this skill, he can release the potential powers which are hidden within that person.
-He used this to restore Ginji's powers (and turn him into Raitei) in the "Kiryuudo" arc.
+He used this to restore Ginji's powers (and turn him into the Lightning Emperor) in the Eternal Bond arc.